 All claims must be submitted in writing and such writing must be received by Southland no later than 365 days following the date covered expenses are incurred.
-If a claim is not submitted and received by Southland within this period, the claim for that benefit will not be paid.
+If a claim is not

 Claim forms must be completed, with proper documentation and certification from the health care provider, upon submission.
 Failure to provide a completed claim form may cause delays in claims processing and may be cause for the denial of the claim.